benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 That's all we need to instruct CMake to build our extension module.
 Rather than run CMake directly, however, we're going to configure python's `setuptools` to build our package automatically via `setup.py`.

 ### Building with `setuptools`

 On its own, `setup.py` will not build an extension module with a CMake-based build system.
 We have to define a custom build command.
-The code I'm presenting here was largely taken from the `cmake_example` repository.
-First, add these two class definitions to `setup.py`.
+The code I'm presenting here was largely taken from the [`pybind11`'s CMake example repository]().
+I won't explain every line of the code here, but in brief, we're defining two classes that will create a temporary build directory and then call CMake to build any extension modules in our package.
+Add these two class definitions to `setup.py`:

 ```python
 import os